rajika97/Todo-Express-Handlebars/README.md

 # Todo App using Node, Express, and Handlebars

 This todo app uses a array in backend to store the todo tasks.
 Express-handlebars have been used to render the html.
+The tasks can be edit and delete as well.
+Seperate routes have been provided for those tasks.